What is the City Commission?

 One week in February is set aside for the election qualifying period.
 Thirty days prior to the start of the qualifying period, a Notice of Election is published which establishes the date of the election and the dates of the qualifying period.

 Candidate packets are prepared by the City Clerk and are available approximately two weeks prior to the start of the qualifying period.
 All of the instructions, nomination petitions, campaign treasurer reports, and copies of applicable election laws are included in the packet.

 A city qualifying fee of $25.00 and a state election assessment fee are required to be paid by the candidate when the nomination petition is submitted.
 The state election assessment fee represents a nominal percentage of the annual compensation earned by a commissioner.
 The City Clerk will provide information about this fee in the candidate packets.

 When is the election and how long is the term?

 The Commission election is held on the first Tuesday in April.
 The candidate who receives the highest number of votes cast will win the election.
-Commissioners serve a 4-year term which begins during the first Commission meeting in May of the year elected.
+Commissioners serve a two-year term which begins during the first Commission meeting in May of the year elected.